mongodb/docs/source/reference/mongod.rst

 .. option:: --directoryperdb

-   Alters the storage pattern of the data directory so that each database is stored in a distinct folder.
+   Alters the storage pattern of the data directory to store each (logical) database in a distinct folder.
 Use this option to configure MongoDB to store data on a number of distinct disk devices to increase write throughput or disk capacity.

-   Unless specified, all databases will be included in the directory specified by :option:`--dbpath`.
+   Unless specified, :program:`mongod` saves all database files in the directory specified by :option:`--dbpath`.

 .. option:: --journal

-   Enables operation journaling to ensure write durability and data consistency
+   Enables operation journaling to ensure write durability and data consistency. :program:`mongodb` enables journaling by default on 64-bit builds of versions after 2.0.

 .. option:: --journalOptions <arguments>